bhollis/maruku/docs/proposal.md

 	Header     {#myid .myclass}
 	------

-or, as other block-level elements, on the line after:
+or, as like other block-level elements, on the line below:

 	### Header ###
 	{#myid}